grea09/color/doc/article.jfpda16.md

 Choosing to compute the resolver selection at operator level has some positive consequences on the performances.
 Indeed, this computation is much lighter than approaches with heuristics on plan space [@shekhar_learning_2016] as it reduces the overhead caused by real time computation of heuristics on complex data.
 In order to reduce this overhead more, the algorithm sorts the providing associative array to easily retrieve the best operator for each fluent.
 This means that the evaluation of the heuristic is done only once for each operator.
 This reduces the overhead and allows for faster results on smaller plans.

-## LOLLIPOP Algorithm {#sec:algorithm}
+## The LOLLIPOP Algorithm {#sec:algorithm}

 The LOLLIPOP algorithm uses the same refinement algorithm as described in @alg:pop.
 The differences reside in the changes made on the behavior of resolvers and side effects.
 In @line:resolverapplication of @alg:pop, LOLLIPOP algorithm applies negative resolvers if the selected flaw is negative.
 In @line:sideeffectapplication, it searches for both signs of side effects.
 Another change resides in the initialization of the solving mechanism and the domain as detailed in @alg:lollipopinit.
 This algorithm contains several parts.
 First, the <span class="proc">domainInit</span> function corresponds to the code computed during the domain compilation time.
-It will prepare the rankings, the proper plan, and its caching mechanisms.
+It will prepare the rankings, the operator graph, and its caching mechanisms.
 It will also use strongly connected component detection algorithm to detect cycles.
 These cycles are used during the base score computation (@line:basescore).
 We add a detection of illegal fluents and operators in our domain initialization (@line:isillegal).
 Illegal operators are either inconsistent or toxic.

 <div id="alg:lollipopinit" class="algorithm" name="LOLLIPOP initialization mechanisms" >
 \footnotesize
 \Function{domainInit}{Operators $O$}
-    \State ProperPlan $\mathcal{D}^\Pi$
+    \State operatorgraph $\mathcal{D}^\Pi$
     \State Score $S$
     \ForAll{Operator $o \in O$}
         \If{\Call{isIllegal}{$o$}} \Comment{Remove toxic and useless fluents} \label{line:isillegal}